This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

 Do a little detective work before you commit.

-For most of these courses, you are going to need to put in three to four months of constant study to make sure you get through all the necessary theory work before you write the final certification exam.
+For most of these courses, you must put in three to four months of constant study to ensure you get through all the necessary theory work before you write the final certification exam.